bhagyashreek24/dcos-docs-site/pages/services/spinnaker_service_guide/0.2.0-1.4.2/index.md

 1. Canary Deployments: For monitoring test deployments on a small percentage of servers before scaling the changes to the rest.
 When would I use it?
 When testing a new batch of code or deployments.
 2. Spinnaker is a collection of sub-services that work together to form the Continuous Deployment platform.
 Each service follows the single-responsibility principle which allows for faster iteration on each individual component and a more

+## Components/Services
+Spinnaker framework is a collection of sub-services that work together to form the Continuous Deployment platform.
+Each service follows the single-responsibility principle which allows for faster iteration on each individual component and a more pluggable architecture for custom components.

+For Spinnaker [Architecture refer]:( https://www.spinnaker.io/reference/architecture/) The Spinnaker components are:-
+● Deck
+● Gate
+● Orca
+● Clouddriver
+● Front50
+● Rosco
+● Igor
+● Echo
+● Fiat
+● Kayenta